SteelCompendium/compendium/static_content/docs/Rules/README.md

 Steel Compendium Rules is a structured collection of data from the Draw Steel Heroes book.

+## Known Issues

+- Features that grant Abilities (A Beyonding of Vision, Covenant of the Heart, Disciple of the Green, etc) are missing ([#53](https://github.com/SteelCompendium/data-gen/issues/53))
+- Broken Links

+## Sections

 - [[Draw Steel Heroes - Unlinked|Draw Steel Heroes]] - Full Heroes book without injected links.

 Sections have also been broken out for convenience: